zNaLa/docs/docs/adding rythm-doc9.md

 ### Step two

-Once you've selected the server that'd you like to add Rythm to, you can press on the **Continue** button on the bottom right of the menu.
+Once you've selected the server that'd you like to add Rythm to, you can press the **Continue** button on the bottom right of the menu.

 You should now see something similar to this: